-GPCAH recognizes the need to enhance interest in agricultural safety and health among promising new investigators (including graduate students and new professionals) and encourage their applications.
-Such investigators are encouraged to apply with more experienced scientists as co-investigators or advisers.
+GPCAH recognizes the need to enhance interest in agricultural safety and health among promising new investigators (including graduate students and new professionals).
+Such investigators are encouraged to apply with more experienced scientists as co-investigators or advisors.
 Individuals from under-represented racial and ethnic groups as well as individuals with disabilities are also encouraged to apply.
 Academic track projects should have a specific scientific hypothesis and should aim to advance the state of scientific knowledge relevant to the prevention of agricultural illness and injury.

-We are accepting proposals for a pilot project from within our nine-state region (Iowa, Illinois, Kansas, Minnesota, Missouri, North Dakota, Nebraska, South Dakota, Wisconsin) and Michigan, Indiana, and Ohio.
+We are accepting proposals for a pilot project from within our region, including Iowa, Illinois, Kansas, Minnesota, Missouri, North Dakota, Nebraska, South Dakota, and Wisconsin, Michigan, Indiana, and Ohio.

 How to Apply